Arizona Cardinals vs. Houston Texans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Texans stats and trends

-- The Texans have been underdogs by 16.5 points or more one time this season and have not covered the spread once.
+- This season, the Texans are winless against the spread when entering a game as an underdog of 17 points or more.

-- Houston's games this year have gone over the total in three out of six opportunities (50%).
+- Houston's games this year have hit the over on three of six set point totals (50%).

-- Houston is 3-0 against the spread and 1-2 overall in games when it puts up more than 18.2 points.
+- Houston is 3-0 against the spread and 1-2 overall when the team scores more than 18.2 points.

-- This season the Texans have 11 turnovers, two fewer than the Cardinals have takeaways (13).
+- The Texans have turned the ball over 11 times, two fewer times than the Cardinals have forced turnovers (13).

 Home and road insights

-- Away from home, Houston has just one win against the spread and is 0-3 overall.
+- In away games, Houston has only one win against the spread and is 0-3 overall.

-- This year, in three away games, Houston has hit the over once.
+- This season, in three road games, Houston has gone over the total once.

 Powered by Data Skrive.